 Migrate to Azure

 Visit the Azure migration center to move your on-premises workloads to Dedicated Host.

 Frequently asked questions about Dedicated Host

 On Azure Dedicated Hosts you can deploy Dsv3, Esv3, and Fsv2 Azure VM series.
 You can also deploy multiple VM sizes within a VM series on the same host.
+However, there are some exceptions (e.g., the NVasv4_Type1 Dedicated Host SKU.)
 For more information, read the documentation.